Python for MBA Students

 • print() with f-string formatting (Pattern ⑥)

-Type this into Gemini
+Copy and paste this into Gemini

 After Gemini generates the code, look for:

-Type this into Gemini
+Copy and paste this into Gemini

 After Gemini generates the code, look for:

-Type this into Gemini
+Copy and paste this into Gemini

 After Gemini generates the code, look for: